RDF014/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "This app helped give my party that extra 'omph' to make it the best night my friends ever had"
+  "This app helped give my day that extra 'omph' to make it the best day I ever had"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.